Raatchasi: Plot

-Later, Geeta Rani learns that 89 students in the 9th standard have failed.
+Later, Geeta Rani learns that 89 students in the 9th standard have failed, resulting in them dropping out and indulging in manual labour.
 After reading about a student who committed suicide due to academic failure, she interrogates the teachers.
-They claim the students are "good for nothing."
-Disagreeing, she promotes them to the 10th standard, recognizing their skills from jobs like masonry and welding.
+They claim the students are "good for nothing".
+Disagreeing, she promotes them to the 10th standard without informing the authorities.

 During the summer vacation, Geeta Rani visits the school to prepare for the upcoming SSLC exam results.
-She meets Susheela teacher, revealed to be the mother of Kathir — Geeta Rani’s late boyfriend, with whom she shared a dream of reforming the education system.
+She meets the seniormost teacher Susheela, revealed to be the mother of Kathir — Geeta Rani's late boyfriend, with whom she shared a dream of reforming the education system.

 Suddenly, Geeta Rani is arrested for promoting failed students without permission.
-The students, parents, and staff protest in front of the police station, demanding her release.
+The students, parents, and staff (all of whom were at first opposed to her due to her military style disciplinarian attitude and intervention in a fight between students from 2 different caste groups, thus derogatorily referred to her as a rakshasi) now assemble in front of the police station, demanding her release.
 The next morning, the SSLC results are declared.
 Out of the 82 students, 79 pass, and 14 score over 400 out of 500.

-The film concludes with Geeta Rani’s success in transforming the once-neglected government school into one of the best institutions in the state, fulfilling her and Kathir's shared vision for quality education.
+The film concludes with Geeta Rani's success in transforming the once-neglected government school into one of the best institutions in the state, fulfilling her and Kathir's shared vision for quality education.